driskull/arcgis-dijit-expand-map-button-js/README.md

 ## Instructions

 Place all of your page content into an element with the class "expand-map-hide".
 This element will be hidden when the map is expanded.
-The map will be moved into the body of the document and the body will have a width and height of 100%.
+The map will be moved into the body of the document and the body and map will have a width and height of 100%.

 ```javascript
   var emb;